Charles Abel Heurtley

 Charles Abel Heurtley (b Bishopwearmouth 4 January 1806; d Christ Church, Oxford 1 May 1895) was an English theologian.

 Heurtley was educated at Louth Grammar School and Corpus Christi College, Oxford, of which college he was a Fellow from 1832 to 1841 when he became Rector of Fenny Compton.
 He was Lady Margaret Professor of Divinity at Oxford from 1853 until his death.

+He married Jane Harrison, the daughter of Reverend William Bagshaw and Charlotte Harrison in 1844.
+They had one son and three daughters: Charles, Jane, Ellen and Frances.

+Heurtley's son, also named Charles Abel Heurtley, followed him into the church and became vicar of Ashington, West Sussex.
+The younger Charles Heurtley's son, Walter Abel Heurtley, became a classical archaeologist.

+His daughter Jane married Sydney Linton, Bishop of Riverina.